Eligibility, Enrollment & Participant Data Changes

 - Who should they name as beneficiary or beneficiaries?

-Participants can make all these decisions by completing an Enrollment Form and Beneficiary Designation Form.
+Participants can make all these decisions by enrolling and naming their beneficiary(ies).
 Your firm may also have forms that participants can use to establish or change their 401(k) deferral elections.

 - Employer contributions are made on an employee’s behalf by the firm.
 This includes profit sharing and pension plan contributions, as well as employer matching, qualified matching (QMAC), qualified non-elective (QNEC), 401(k) safe harbor matching, 401(k) safe harbor non-elective and rollover contributions.